-These communities are the most popular option in the country and in most cases are the least expense of the three options.
+These communities are the most popular option in the country and in most cases are the least expensive of the three options.
 Rental senior communities require a lease and usually some type of security deposit or community fee.
 This community fee may or may not be refundable.

-Typically, a rental community will offer independent living and have an assisted living facility on the premises should someone need additional assistance.
+Typically, a rental community will offer independent living and have an assisted living facility on the premises should residents need additional assistance.
 Some even offer memory care and skilled nursing care.
 These higher levels of care are provided at an extra cost in a rental retirement community.
-There is no contractual obligation for the community to provide to this care, so it might be necessary for a tenant to move out if they need a higher level of care that is not available in their complex.
+There is no contractual obligation for the community to provide this care, so it might be necessary for a tenant to move out if they need a higher level of care that is not available in their complex.

 In addition, if someone has depleted their assets and can no longer afford their rental payments, they would need to move out.
 Since there is no large up-front fee or complex medical and financial eligibility criteria, many people are attracted to the rental option.
 This is especially true for those who have a preexisting condition or do not want to make a long-term obligation.
 Such flexibility is also beneficial if a spouse passes away and the widow or widower is interested in relocating to be closer to other family members.

 Rental communities usually provide a variety of services and amenities that are built into your monthly payments.
 These can include meals, housekeeping, maintenance, transportation and on-site events and activities.
 It is worth noting that residents’ rental rates can be increased at the renewal of your lease term.